 In my last article, we talked mostly about how Java Streams work and we also had an introduction to Functional Programming in the article “A new Java functional style“; now it’s time to take these learnings and see how we can use Streams and take all their benefits, something I called “the new functional Java”.

-We’ll go through a set of examples with different complexities to try to show how Java Streams and functional programming can help us solve complex problems that we could face in our day-to-day work as developers.
+We’ll go through a set of examples with different complexities to try to show how Java Streams and how functional Java programming can help us solve complex problems that we could face in our day-to-day work as developers.

 Let’s see how can we use Java Streams then!

 As you could expect, to start using Streams the first thing we need to know is how to create a stream!
 Let’s see the different ways of creating a Java Stream.